 In total, forty-two drones (other sources state forty-five) were launched against targets including nineteen against Rabaul with a 50% claimed hit rate.
-Although deemed to be a success, on October 27, 1944 the unit was deactivated.
+Although deemed to be a success, STAG-1 was deactivated on October 27, 1944.

 Jones (Commanding Officer) September 5, 1944-October 27, 1944

 Lt.
 Commander Stephen E. Jones (intelligence and security)

 ART1c Thomas Gillespie

 USN Analysis of Pacific Air Operations, October 1944 Serial 001883 NARA "Service Test of Assault Drone by STAG ONE under direction of Commander Special Air Task Force" (ARC Identifier 12666/72.43)

 July 1944 - D Day.
 Drones at target at 1359:30, 1402, 1405 and 1415; the first, third, and fourth drone hitting the target.
 No 2 drone overshot target by approximately 10 feet while bomb on no. 3 drone failed to detonate.
 Open-out between control planes and drone in all elements estimated at not less than six to eight miles.
 'Affirm' test flights flown in the morning."